 Figure 3.19 (cont.).
 Domestic longline survey age compositions.
 Bars are observed frequencies and lines are predicted frequencies.

-longline survey.
+Figure 3.20.
+Relative abundance (number in thousands) by age and region from the domestic (U.S.) longline survey.
 The regions Bering Sea, Aleutian Islands, and Western Gulf of Alaska are combined.